 Your New Morning Routine, Based on Your Myers-Briggs Personality Type

 A consistent and doable morning routine is one of the best ways to keep you moored and grounded throughout the entire day.
-The same way that one-size-fits-all clothes don’t fit everybody, no single sunrise ritual will work for every person.
+In the same way that one-size-fits-all clothes don’t fit everybody, no single sunrise ritual will work for every person.

 The 16 Personalities & Your Morning Routine

 The Myer-Briggs theory-based 16 Personalities test can tell us more about who we are.
 It gives you something to reflect on and improve on.
-It can also help you shape your rituals, habits, or routines based on what is best for you and your personality type.
+It can also help you shape your rituals, habits, or routines based on your personality type and what is best for you.

 Now, without further ado… Here’s the one thing you should add to your morning routine, based on your personality type.

 Intuitive & Thinking (NT) Personalities: INTJ, INTP, ENTJ, ENTP

 These knowledgeable, pragmatic personalities are strategic, creative leaders with a master plan.

 If you are this personality type, then you’re always the one with the foolproof plan.
 An empathy and compassion meditation first thing in the morning is the best way to stay humble (even though you’re always right).

 People with this personality should start the morning by listing all the things they are grateful for to help organize their thoughts to discover innovative ways to solve problems.